Higherings/AutoSecureLogin/README.md

 #### Notes:

-- Function uses the CIDR /24 of the offending IPs
+- Function uses the offending IPs and blocks ALL traffic from them

-- Function is triggered with both SSH attacks and RDP attacks
+- Function is triggered with SSH attacks, RDP attacks and Port Probe attacks

 - If the MAX rules is reached, the older one will be replace even if is not expired